 Is transportation an additional expense?

 Transportation costs are extra.
 LHCS operates a joint transportation system with an affiliated school, Woodland Christian High School.
 The cost for this service is set each academic year and is included on our tuition page.
-Families can choose a full use seat (am & pm) and a reduced rate for a partial use seat (seats on the bus are subject to availability).
 The rates for using the bus are a per family rate.
 A code of conduct applies to all bus users.
 After school supervision until the buses arrive is included in the cost.

 Does your school receive any government funding?